 - Modernity, Hygiene, and Cinema - Representation in Consumer Culture and Advertising - Agency, Inter-language and the Transnational - Class, Gender, and Race in Paris - Immigration, Hybridity, and Identity Learning Outcomes The course also seeks to develop students' written and oral rhetorical skills as well as their analytical skills through the following activities and assignments: - Class discussion on readings, in which close attention is paid to both form and content of literary works and the use of textual evidence to support an argument - Through in-class analysis of things like paintings, façades, and neighborhoods during "off-site visits," students are presented techniques to read and interpret visual evidence - Writing assignments in essay-format, which are evaluated in terms of argumentation, structure, close reading, and students' choice of evidence to support a thesis The midterm and final exams test students on how well they have engaged with the social, historical and literary-artistic questions raised over the course of the term and serve as an effective way for them to measure what they have gained from their experience of Paris.
-COURSE MATERIALS Faïza Guène, Just Like Tomorrow Jacques Jouet, Mountain R Patrick Modiano, Missing Person Georges Perec, Things: A Story of the Sixties Raymond Queneau, Zazie in the Metro Leila Sebbar, Sherazade: Aged 17, Dark Curly Hair, Green Eyes, Missing Patrick Süskind, The Pigeon Course Reader ([CR] hereafter) COURSE REQUIREMENTS Attendance at lectures and site visits is mandatory.
-It is essential that you attend all classes and participate actively.
-As per the UC Paris Attendance Policy, excessive absences and tardies will result in a lowered final grade.
-Please refer to UC Paris Academic Handbook for the policy on absences and tardies.
+COURSE MATERIALS Faïza Guène, Just Like Tomorrow Jacques Jouet, Mountain R Patrick Modiano, Missing Person Georges Perec, Things: A Story of the Sixties Raymond Queneau, Zazie in the Metro Leila Sebbar, Sherazade: Aged 17, Dark Curly Hair, Green Eyes, Missing Patrick Süskind, The Pigeon Course Reader ([CR] hereafter) COURSE REQUIREMENTS Class Participation (15%) is required both in the classroom and on site visits.
+Students are expected to arrive on time, to come prepared, and to remain until the end of class.
+As per the UCEAP Paris Attendance Policy, lateness and absences will adversely affect course participation grades.
 Participation and reading assignments are critical.
-For the purposes of this class, participation means reading the materials in advance, coming to class on time, staying for the entire class period, and actively taking part in discussions and other in-class exercises and activities.
-Reading quizzes are within the realm of possibility.
+For the purposes of this class, participation means having read all assigned readings, coming to class on time, staying for the entire class period, and actively taking part in discussions and other in-class exercises and activities.
 A large part of this portion of your grade is simply paying attention; in order to pay attention, you must be present!
-Any tardies or absences will have a strong negative effect on your participation grade.
 Grade Breakdown:

-Participation in Class Discussion 15%
+Participation 15%

 Close Reading Essay (1-2 pages) 10%

 Short Essay 1 (3-5 pages) 15%

 Short Essay 2 (4-6 pages) 20%

 Mid-term Exam 20%

 Final Exam (in-class or take-home) 20%

 A Note on Plagiarism: